 Extavia is identical to Betaseron and the trial results are as for Betaseron.

+The price of Extavia is approximately $18,000 per year.
 Much of the cost can be reimbursed through private and group health plans for people who meet the prescribing criteria, and through provincial drug programs for individuals who meet the prescribing criteria.

 Drug support program